 - What type of loan is used to finance a business expansion transaction?

-Depending on the nature of the business, either an SBA 7(a) loan, SBA 504 Loan, and an SBA Express Loan can be used.
+Depending on the nature of the business, either an SBA 7(a) loan, an SBA 504 Loan, or an SBA Express Loan can be used.
 Sometimes two or more of these products can be used in combination to best meet your needs.

 - How much cash do I need to put down as part of the expansion?